-On Tuesday night, a group of protesters projected the phrase “@Jack is complicit” onto Twitter’s San Francisco headquarters in response to Trump’s most recent tweet about North Korea. (@Jack is Jack Dorsey, Twitter’s chief executive, who recently completed a 10-day silent meditation retreat).
+In January, a group of protesters projected the phrase “@Jack is complicit” onto Twitter’s San Francisco headquarters in response to Trump’s most recent tweet about North Korea. (@Jack is Jack Dorsey, Twitter’s chief executive.
 The group, as the Verge reported, demanded that Dorsey either resign from Twitter or ban Trump from the platform.
 Others started an online campaign urging people to flag Trump’s tweet to Twitter’s moderators, hoping that a protest by volume might prompt the social network to respond.

-In recent months, Twitter has started to explain why it disagrees with calls for banning Trump’s account or deleting some of his tweets.
-Some of those reasons are baked right into the platform’s rules, as I’ve noted below.
+Over the last year, Twitter has explained a little bit about why it disagrees with calls for banning Trump’s account or deleting some of his tweets.
+Here are its three main reasons:

 A rule loophole for “military or government entities”

 On Dec.
 18, Twitter announced it would begin enforcement of new rules designed to stem the influence of hateful and abusive conduct.
 That announcement contained what is possibly the clearest loophole that could protect Trump’s account from disciplinary action when he tweets something that might otherwise violate the rules.